milosjocic1/SEI-Project-3/README.md

 ## Key Learnings & Takeaways

 This project taught me that working in a team can be fun and seamless when you establish your criteria and process clearly from the outset.
-We worked so well as a team that or communication was always effortless, productive and led to us resolving issues collaboratively in a very short time.
+We worked so well as a team that our communication was always effortless, productive and led to us resolving issues collaboratively in a very short time.
 Although I personally prefer JavaScript, I learned that I can do a lot with Python, and this project gave me a much better understanding of the language.
 I feel more confident using Python after implementing it on this project.

 ## Bugs